 1) The PG curse.

 These are the hecks and goshdarnits of speculative fiction.
 They are completely made up, but clearly not very vulgar in their own fictional universe.
-Think “Merlin’s beard, “ from the Harry Potter books, and its slightly-nastier cousin “Merlin’s Pants.”
+Think “Merlin’s beard, “ and its slightly-nastier cousin “Merlin’s Pants.”
 Or, even saltier, “Merlin’s most baggy Y-fronts.”
 Then there’s “Fewmets!” from Madeleine L’Engle’s A Wind in the Door.
 (Fewmets are described in the book as dragon poop.)
 All of these are said pretty lightly; no one clutches their wizard pearls when Merlin’s name is taken in vain.

 2) The F-bomb stand-in